 JMB Communications' "Websites That Work" has been custom-creating marketing-focused Websites That Work since 1994.
 Check us out if you want a website that does far more than simply sit there and look pretty.

-We're often asked how businesses should search for and qualify "website designers."
+We're often asked, "How should my business search for and qualify a website designer?"
 Here's our advice:

 1. What's Your Primary Objective?
 Remember above all else that what you want is a website that "works" for your business, practice, or other entity.
 Sites that just sit there and look good are pointless.
 See Setting Objectives.

 2. Don't Use Amateurs: Be wary of using anyone who does website "design" casually, such as a nephew, a friend of a friend who does it "on the side," etc. You get what you pay (or don't pay) for.
-Think about it: would you want an amateur pilot on your next airline flight?
-Results matter.
+Think about it: would you want an amateur pilot in the pilot's seat on your next flight?
+Experience and achievements matter.

 3. Define What You Need, why you need it, and what you want your site to do.
 Define the mission and make it clear to the company you pick.
 See Setting Objectives.

 4. Listen: Are prospective designers asking in-depth questions about your business?
 Or are they wasting your time either with superficialities or pontificating about how gorgeous their sites are?
 Listen to their questions.
-Unless they get deeply into Setting Objectives, they're there to sell, not listen, and that doesn't help you.
+Unless they get deeply into Setting Objectives, they're there to sell, not listen, and that doesn't bode well at all.

-5. Use Real Marketing Expertise: Remember that building sophisticated sites requires real marketing expertise.
-You need a site that delivers your messaging "impactfully" to its intended audience while achieving useful recognition in search engines.
-Sophisticated does not mean "pretty"; it means robust in the sense of having it together in such a way that it really impacts customers and prospects and works for your business.
+5. Use Real Marketing Expertise: Remember that building sophisticated, effective sites requires true marketing expertise.
+You need a site that delivers your messaging effectively or "impactfully" to its intended audience while achieving recognition in search engines.
+Sophisticated does not mean "pretty"; it means robust -- having it together to truly move prospects and customers and work for your business, thoroughly.

 6. Don't Do Their Job: Never get a site from any "designer" who wants you to write the copy.
 That makes you a general contractor and if you're running a business, you don't have time for that.
-We're unusual in that we are a seasoned marketing company that does websites -- from strategy to copy to optimization and execution.
+Websites That Work / JMB Communications is a seasoned marketing company that does websites -- from strategy to copy to optimization and execution.
+That enables you to continue to do what you do best.

-8. Never Be Patient: We often hear horror stories from clients of website "designers" who have paid the designers good money and waited months for a site but got nothing.
-We usually turn around new sites three weeks from the time clients approve proposals.
+8. Never Be Patient: We often hear horror stories from clients about website "designers."
+Clients paid good money and waited months for a site but got nothing.
+We usually turn around new sites in less than a month from the date clients approve proposals.
 Our sites typically go live quickly, and are optimized a few weeks after launch.

-9. Don't Believe Baseless Promises: If the "designer" or SEO specialist (search engine optimization) promises you'll be on the first page of Google, walk away.
-No one can promise that without knowing who your company is, what competition exists in your industry, what's out there, and a number of other things.
+9. Don't Believe Baseless Promises: If the "designer" or SEO (search engine optimization) specialist promises you'll be on the first page of Google, walk away.
+No one can promise that without knowing who your company is, what competition exists in your industry, what's out there, and a huge number of other things - including Google's top-secret next set of algorithms.
 It takes time to do SEO right and get results, and it's foolhardy to think that happens overnight.
 Also, it's not an "optimize forever" situation.
 Everything changes and your optimization needs to be reexamined every month or two if your site is to remain competitive and well-positioned.
 See also #17.

 10. Never Leave It Static: Many of the most successful sites not only effectively address all the core issues that concern customers and prospects, they also are updated frequently, even if the updates are minor.
 Static sites lose search engine positioning; dynamic sites gain it, though other factors are at play.

-16. Never Accept Templates: Many designers use cheap templates or minor variations of a single design theme to design sites -- which means your competitor could have a site that looks just like yours.
-By contrast, all "Websites That Work" sites are custom-created and custom-tailored to the needs of each individual client.
-No exceptions -- ever.
+16. Never Accept Templates When You Buy a Custom Site: Many designers use cheap templates or minor variations of a single design theme to design sites -- which means your competitor could have a site that looks just like yours.
+By contrast, a high percentage of "Websites That Work" sites are custom-created and custom-tailored to the needs of each individual client.
+If you want a CMS (Content Management System) site you can update yourself (if you have time), we'll do it.
+Just remember that all CMS sites are template-based -- it's how they work.

 18. If You're Doing a Restaurant Website, Avoid Downloadable PDF Menus: Some restaurant websites now publish their menus in the form of downloadable Adobe Acrobat PDFs, instead of displaying them as customary web pages.
 We'll do that if you insist, but we think it's a bad idea.
 Here's why:

-a) Many site visitors are not computer savvy.
+a) A significant number of site visitors are not computer savvy.
 They want info fast and without a hassle.
-Downloading a PDF is a hassle for them.
-Many don't know what a PDF is, much less how to open / use it.
+Downloading a PDF may be a hassle for them.
+Many still don't know what a PDF is, much less how to open / use it.

 b) Using restaurant menu PDFs creates another hoop through which visitors must jump to see your content, which is a bad idea.
 Make it EASY for prospects to do business with you ... don't create obstacles for them.

 c) People who download and print restaurant menu PDFs may treat them as gospel concerning products and prices.
-You'll get "but the price here in your menu is..."
+You'll hear "but the price here in your menu is..."
 It happens all the time.
 Menus change, too.
 Publish your menu online and leave it at that.
 Change it so it stays correct but always add something that says (at least) "prices subject to change."
 Entice with your menu and with food photography done by people who know how it's done.
 PDFs simply complicate matters.
+Again, we'll use them if you insist, but we don't recommend them.

 d) It is NOT faster to update PDFs than sites.
-We do new sites in about three weeks, start to finish, and we turn around customary menu changes in a day or two.
+We do new sites in about three weeks, start to finish, and we typically turn around customary menu changes in a few days, given advance notice.
 If your web designer can't do that, replace your designer.

 Want a marketing-focused, customer-needs-centric, Website That Works?
 See our Capabilities and our Website Gallery, and Contact Us.
 That's all we build.